Timendus/silicon8/README.md

 is lower than I expected.
 A program can use none of the SCHIP features, and still expect to be run on SCHIP with all the quirks of that platform, for example.
 Same with developers writing programs for XO-CHIP without actually using anything beyond CHIP-8 and SCHIP instructions.
-No way to tell.
+No way to tell from just the binary.

 ### Second half of August 2021